Attic Mold: Causes, Removal & Prevention Guide (2026)

 Control Moisture Sources

-- Extend all exhaust fans to terminate outside
+- Extend all bathroom and kitchen exhaust fans to terminate outside — never into the attic

 - Insulate HVAC ducts in unconditioned attic space